MoniqueS19/git-basic-exercises/README.md

 <<<<<<< HEAD
-I am amazing
+I am amazing.
-This is fun
+This is fun.
-github is annoying
+github is cool.
 =======
 booya
 >>>>>>> history